jbleviner/jbleviner/README.md

+# Hello!
+My name is Jonathan, and I'm a recent Computer Engineering graduate of Auburn University. 👋
 <!--
-# Hello!
-I'm Jonathan Leviner, a passionate Computer Engineer 👋

 Welcome to my GitHub!
 I'm currently a [Your Position or Field of Study, e.g., Software Developer, Data Scientist, etc.] working on a mix of academic and personal projects.
 Feel free to explore my repositories, check out my skills, and see what I'm currently learning.